Behram484/llm-testgen-project/README.md

 ## Notes

+- This repository accompanies the BSc Computer Science & AI dissertation *Automated Test Generation for Existing Code using Large Language Models* (University of Sussex, 2026).
 - The `original/` directory keeps a snapshot of the pipeline **before** the ANSI/control-character sanitation fix (the headline finding of Chapter 4).
   It is provided for reproducibility of the pre-fix numbers reported in